siddhi-io/www/en/docs/docs/query-guide.md

 insert into <output stream>;
 ```

-Here both `limit` and `offset` are optional, when `limit` is omitted the query will output all the events, and when `offset` is omitted `0` is taken as the default offset value.
+Here both `limit` and `offset` are optional and both can be defined by adding a positive integer next to their keywords, when `limit` is omitted the query will output all the events, and when `offset` is omitted `0` is taken as the default offset value.

 **Example 1**

-Query to calculate the average `temp` per `roomNo` and `deviceID` combination for every 10 minutes batches, from the events arriving at the `TempStream` stream, and emit only two events having the highest `avgTemp` value.
+Query to calculate the average `temp`, per `roomNo` and `deviceID` combination, for every 10 minutes batches, from the events arriving at the `TempStream` stream, and emit only two events having the highest `avgTemp` value.

 ```sql
 from TempStream#window.timeBatch(10 min)